ashishpcmu/dataviz-portfolio/final-project-part-two.md

 # Wireframes / storyboards

-Below is a walkthrough of the current structure, supported by visual wireframes (embedded in GitHub and Shorthand prototype):
+Below is a walkthrough of the current structure, supported by visual wireframes (embedded in Shorthand prototype):

 ## Slide 1: What is Invisible Labour?